 I accept that the local government settlement is, overall - I deliberately insert that word - a better settlement than we ever got under any Tory Government.
 I congratulate the Government on trying to produce a better system of local government finance and finally ending the anomalous SSA system.
 As the Select Committee pointed out, however, there is still some further work to do.
 As we said, the equality of the outcome suffered from a lack of proper preparation.
 We also said:

-"It is unacceptable that . . . not all the relevant information was published on the day of the announcement"
+"It is unacceptable that . . . not all the relevant information was published on the day of the announcement"and that

 The Committee also pointed out: